All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will semaglutide make my IBS worse?

-There is preliminary evidence that GLP-1 receptor activation in the brain may reduce anxiety symptoms.
+There's preliminary evidence that GLP-1 receptor activation in the brain may reduce anxiety symptoms.
 Weight loss itself also improves psychological wellbeing in many patients.
-However, semaglutide is not an anxiety treatment, and IBS patients with significant anxiety should continue working with their mental health provider.
+But semaglutide isn't an anxiety treatment, and IBS patients with significant anxiety should continue working with their mental health provider.

 How long should I trial semaglutide for IBS symptoms?